Dilemma (Nelly song): Background and release

-American producer Ryan Bowser created an instrumental which sampled and contained elements from Patti LaBelle's 1983 song "Love, Need and Want You", written by Kenneth Gamble and Bunny Sigler.
+American producer Ryan Bowser created an instrumental which interpolated and contained elements from Patti LaBelle's 1983 song "Love, Need and Want You", written by Kenneth Gamble and Bunny Sigler.
 Upon hearing the beat given to him by St. Louis producer Antoine "Bam" Macon, Nelly began writing lyrics for the track.
 He decided to include "Dilemma" as a last-minute addition on his second studio album Nellyville (2002), which was completed prior to Bam giving him the track.
 Once Nelly returned to the studio to record "Dilemma", he changed his vision to include a female vocalist.
 Nelly instantly thought of Destiny's Child member Kelly Rowland, whom he met during the Total Request Live (TRL) tour in 2001, and was encouraged by his sister to include her on the song.
 He called Rowland on the phone, who agreed to record the track.
 After a few days of recording, during which she re-recorded her part many times to achieve it "just right", "Dilemma" was completed.

 Once Nellyville was released in June 2002, radio disc jockeys in the United States started playing "Dilemma".
-In July 2002, the track reached number eight of the Billboard Hot 100, after it charted at number 27 the previous week.
+For the week of July 27, 2002, the track reached number eight on the Billboard Hot 100, after it charted at number 26 the previous week.
 This prompted Nelly to release the song as the album's second single although it was not the original plan.
 The decision affected the timetable for each Destiny's Child member since they were on hiatus and were expected to release a solo studio album.
 As part of their strategy, each of them were to be staggered, with member Beyoncé releasing one in October 2002, and Rowland's album expected in early 2003.
 Their management rescheduled the dates: Rowland released her debut solo album Simply Deep on October 28, 2002, which caused Beyoncé to delay her eventual album Dangerously in Love to June 2003.